 \section{Introduction}

-Extensive research demonstrates that large language models (LLMs) and large multimodal models (LMMs) acquire substantial world knowledge and robust reasoning capabilities through large-scale pre-training on diverse data sources~\citep{brown2020language,zhao2023survey,liu2024visual}.
-By capturing comprehensive linguistic patterns and factual information during this process, these models have achieved significant advancements across various domains and tasks, demonstrating substantial potential for both academic research and practical applications.

-However, the rapid evolution of global information poses significant challenges for LLMs and LMMs in maintaining knowledge consistency, as the constant updating of knowledge and the emergence of new events and entities hinder their ability to maintain accurate and consistent representations, leading to knowledge obsolescence and inaccuracies.
+Recent research shows that Large Language Models (LLMs) and Large Multimodal Models (LMMs) gain substantial world knowledge and reasoning capabilities through large-scale pre-training ~\citep{brown2020language,zhao2023survey,liu2024visual}.
+By capturing linguistic patterns and factual information, they achieve significant advancements across domains, demonstrating significant potential for research and applications~\citep{cui2024survey,su2025openthinkimg}.
+However, the rapid evolution of global information poses significant challenges for LLMs and LMMs in maintaining knowledge consistency, as the constant updating of knowledge and the emergence of new events and entities hinder their ability to maintain accuracy, leading to knowledge obsolescence and inaccuracies.

-As demonstrated in Figure~\ref{fig:motivation}, the LMM fails to recognize or answer question regarding the newly emerged entity \underline{\textit{Xiaomi Su7}}, responding with irrelevant information (e.g., \textit{\textbf{Question}: Which company produces the car in the image? \textbf{Answer}: Porsche}).
-This indicates that the static nature of trained LMM causes rapid knowledge obsolescence, resulting in inaccuracies and illusions, thereby undermining the reliability of knowledge intensive tasks and requiring consistency with the constantly evolving world knowledge.
+As shown in Figure~\ref{fig:teaser}, LMM fails to recognize or answer question regarding the newly emerged entity \underline{\textit{Xiaomi Su7}}, responding with irrelevant information (e.g., \textit{\textbf{Question}: Which company produces the car in the image? \textbf{Answer}: Porsche}).
+This indicates that the static nature of trained LMM causes rapid knowledge obsolescence, resulting in inaccuracies and illusions, thereby undermining the reliability of knowledge intensive tasks and requiring consistency with the constantly evolving knowledge.